Extraction & Structuring

 The JSON and Excel export formats are designed for this.
 Download your structured data and import it directly — no manual transcription, no copy-paste errors, no paying someone to key in values from a 30-page PDF.

 With the EU's Digital Product Passport requirements approaching, having product specifications in structured, machine-readable formats is becoming a compliance requirement, not just a convenience.
-Extraction is the foundation for getting documentation DPP-ready — you can't structure what you haven't extracted.
+SpecMake's DPP-ready JSON-LD export builds directly on this extraction — you can't structure what you haven't extracted.

 Related articles